 Keep a copy of your Marketing Hourglass handy as you work through each of the following steps.

-1. Quality Content that Generates Interest and Drives Leads
+1. Quality Content that Generates Interest and Drives Leads is the Cornerstone of Your Total Online Presence

+Your total online presence should be driven by your content strategy.
 Pick the themes for your content strategy.

 I find it helpful to create a theme for each month that all of your content can revolve around.
 Each theme I use has a substantial topic related to my audience’s industry/pain points and represents an important keyword search term.